Nevermind: Spencer Elden lawsuits

 Elden refiled again on January 14, 2022, amending the original suit by removing charges of child sex trafficking while arguing it was child pornography.
-On September 2, 2022, a judge ruled against Elden saying he had waited too long to file the suit and cited a 10-year statute of limitations from the date the plaintiff becomes an adult at age 18, meaning Elden needed to file before he turned 28.
-In addition the judge blocked any additional filings in the future, bringing the case to a "final" close, although Spencer says he intends to appeal.
+On September 2, 2022, a judge ruled against Elden, saying he had waited too long to file the suit and cited a 10-year statute of limitations from the date the plaintiff becomes an adult at age 18, meaning Elden needed to file before he turned 28 (around 2019).
+In addition, the judge blocked any additional filings in the future, bringing the case to a "final" close at the district court level.
+On September 6, 2022, Elden appealed the dismissal of his case to the United States Court of Appeals for the Ninth Circuit.
+The Ninth Circuit heard oral argument on Elden's appeal on October 18, 2023.
+The court ruled in favor of Elden in December 2023, reversing the lower court's ruling and allowing the suit to continue.
+The court determined that the special republication of the album on its 30th anniversary constituted a new claim that Elden could pursue in court.
+Reheard at lower court, the judge found on October 1, 2025, that the image of the naked baby did not meet the definition of child pornography, as it had no sexually explicit content and was more akin to a family photo of a nude bathing baby, and dismissed Elden's suit.
+Elden appealed this ruling to the Ninth Circuit a few days later, to which Nirvana's lawyers said they "will resist with vigor".